Six die after seaplane crashes into Sydney river

 Police said the seaplane was returning the party of five people from a waterside restaurant in Sydney’s north to the Sydney Seaplanes headquarters in Rose Bay in the city’s east when it crashed into the water, immediately sinking.
 The pilot was the sixth victim.

+Sydney 9News reported the group had flown to a restaurant at Cottage Point and was returning to Rose Bay in the city’s eastern suburbs.

+A witness told the broadcaster he saw the plane flying towards him about 500 metres away when it hit the water.
+“It made a tight right-hand turn and as it actually turned around, the wings dipped and it nosedived straight into the water,” he said.

-The aircraft was operated by Sydney Seaplanes, a major tourism operator in the city.
+Sydney Seaplanes is a major tourism operator in the city.
 Several visiting celebrities have flown on the company’s sightseeing planes, including tech mogul Bill Gates, comedian Jerry Seinfeld and actor Cuba Gooding jnr.

 Sydney Seaplanes has been operating since 1938, originally flying from Australia to Britain, a journey that required 30 refuelling stops along what became famous as the “Kangaroo” route.–Reuters